zimivanende/BoomiFlow-SearchFilterTable/README.md

 "year"      shows only the year element

 For "lookup" you are providing a value to display text conversion set.
 The actual column's value will be compared to the key and if found replaced with the corresponding value.

+For "percent" the value will be converted to an int and the % symbol appended.

+For "format" you need to add a "format" argument, this will be displayed with the {{value}} token replaced with the column's value.

+For "currency" you need to add a "currency" argument which should be the 3 char currency enum value like USD, GBP etc.

 ### OutcomesPosition